Advances in Phonons: From Band Topology to Phonon Chirality

-In parallel with the development of topological phonons, chiral phonons, which are circularly polarized phonons with finite angular momentum~\cite{schaack1976observation,rebane1983faraday,lin1985study,mclellan1988angular,bermudez2008chirality,kagan2008anomalous,zhang2015chiral,zhu2018observation,komiyama2021universal}, have also emerged as a rapidly expanding field of research, attracting significant interest in both microelectronics and quantum information science.
-Traditionally, phonons have been considered spinless quasiparticles carrying zero angular momentum.
-However, recent theoretical and experimental breakthroughs have overturned this long-standing assumption, demonstrating that phonons can indeed possess a finite angular momentum and pseudo-angular momentum under certain symmetry conditions.
-These modes have been shown to drive a variety of exotic physical phenomena, including circularly polarized Raman scattering \cite{ishito2023truly, zhang2023weyl, ishito2023chiral, zhang2025thechirality, zhang2025weyl, che2024magnetic}, circular infrared absorption \cite{zhu2018observation, yang2024inherent}, nonreciprocal thermal conductivity \cite{qin2012berry, kasahara2018majorana, grissonnanche2019giant, zhang2019thermal, li2020phonon, grissonnanche2020chiral, chen2020enhanced, chen2022large, li2023phonon, ohe2024chirality}, and even spin Seebeck effects \cite{fu2019spin, fransson2023chiral, kim2023chiral, li2024chiral, yao2025theory}.
-Furthermore, the studies of phonon wavefunctions, which describe collective atomic displacements in real space, have revealed deep connections between topological and chiral phonons\cite{zhang2023weyl, zhang2025weyl}.
+For a along time, the angular momentum of phonons have been overlooked.
+Recent theoretical and experimental breakthroughs have shown that phonons can indeed possess a finite angular momentum and pseudo-angular momentum under certain symmetry conditions~\cite{zhang2025thechirality}.
+These modes are believed to drive a variety of exotic physical phenomena, including circularly polarized Raman scattering \cite{ishito2023truly, zhang2023weyl, ishito2023chiral, zhang2025thechirality, zhang2025weyl, che2025magnetic}, {circular infrared absorption \cite{zhu2018observation, yang2025inherent} and emission~\cite{liu2019valley,li2019momentum,he2020valley,kong2022comprehensive} }, nonreciprocal thermal conductivity \cite{qin2012berry, kasahara2018majorana, grissonnanche2019giant, zhang2019thermal, li2020phonon, grissonnanche2020chiral, chen2020enhanced, chen2022large, li2023phonon, ohe2024chirality}, and even spin Seebeck effects \cite{fu2019spin, fransson2023chiral, kim2023chiral, li2024chiral, yao2025theory}.
+Interestingly, it is realized that topological and {circularly polarized} phonons are deeply connected in the context of Weyl phonons \cite{zhang2023weyl, zhang2025weyl}.
+That said, the interpretation of certain experimentally observed phenomena attributed to topological and {circularly polarized} phonons remain the subject of active debate.
+In some cases, a careful re-evaluation is necessary to ensure that the interpretations are fully consistent with the underlying physical mechanisms.